mozilla/fx-private-relay/docs/dependency-updates.md

 issue with the update.
 **Make sure to do a fresh install of the dependencies when switching branches!**

-You can line up multiple Dependabot PRs for merging by adding the comment `@dependabot merge`.
-Dependabot will then automatically keep the PR up-to-date with changes in `main`, and merge it if the Checks continue to run successfully.
+You can line up multiple Dependabot PRs for merging by using the "Merge when ready" button to add to the merge queue.
+The suggested comment `@dependabot merge` does not work with the merge queue, and will not merge the PR.
-Alternatively, you can use the CLI tool [`pmac`](https://github.com/willkg/paul-mclendahand).
+Alternatively, you can use the CLI tool [`pmac`](https://github.com/willkg/paul-mclendahand) to manually group updates into a single PR.

 ## npm